 Put Your Greenhouse to Use

 In its native habitat, a mature vanilla orchid vine can grow to 300 feet or greater.
 However, you can keep your vine to a manageable 20 to 30 feet in greenhouse conditions.
-Training the vine laterally instead of straight up allows you to get more vine in a smaller space.
+Training the vine laterally instead of straight-up allows you to get more vine in a smaller space.

 Start your vanilla orchid in a mixture of half bark and half potting mix.
 This is slightly more dense and heavy than most orchid growing media.
 Your cutting or small starter plant will need this combination of excellent drainage and nutrients to nourish the plant while the vine develops.
 After the vine develops its epiphytic roots, it will no longer depend on the roots in the potting mix.
 Patience is a requirement for those who wish to harvest vanilla pods, as the plants take anywhere from three to five years from cuttings to flower production.

-Wherever you grow your vanilla orchid, you must provide this large vine with a sturdy support.
-In tropical climates, a large tree makes an ideal support.
+Wherever you grow your vanilla orchid, you must provide this large vine with sturdy support.
+In tropical climates, a large tree makes ideal support.
 If you grow your vine in a conservatory or greenhouse, a solid wood trellis can support the plant.
 Don’t bother with fancy latticework; a simple lumber structure is stronger and will soon be obscured by the vine.

 Hand-pollinate the flowers in the late morning with a chopstick.
 Remove pollen from the stamen of one flower and place it on the stigma of another flower.
-If you are able to allow pollinating insects access to your greenhouse, your chances of a successful pollination may increase.
+If you are able to allow pollinating insects access to your greenhouse, your chances of successful pollination may increase.
 Flowers that have pollinated will wither on the vine rather than falling off within a day.
-Small green pods will form within a week, eventually elongating into six-inch pods, and are ready to harvest in 9-10 months.
+Small green pods will form within a week, eventually elongating into six-inch pods, and are ready to harvest in nine to 10 months.

 If pollination is successful, your three-year-old vanilla orchid will produce green bean-like pods from October through March.
 Good quality pods should be at least six inches long.
-The curing process is labor-intensive, and involves sweating and drying, which contributes to the premium price of vanilla beans sold in markets.
+The curing process is labor-intensive and involves sweating and drying, which contributes to the premium price of vanilla beans sold in markets.
 Every day for six weeks, you must wrap the beans in a blanket at night to facilitate moisture condensation on the pods.
 During the day, place the beans on trays in the sun, or under a heat lamp indoors.
 Following this sweating process, you should dry the now brown and shriveled pods in a dark, dry place for an additional three months.
 You can store the cured beans in an airtight container indefinitely.